neams-th-coe/cardinal/doc/content/tutorials/dagmc.md

 In this tutorial, you will learn how to:

-- Couple DAGMC models via temperature and heat source feedback to MOOSE for a pincell
+- Couple [!ac](DAGMC) models via temperature and heat source feedback to MOOSE for a pincell

 To access this tutorial,